gabigrigore/dbts_spring_2019/SF-day-1/Practice/readme.md

 1. Method 1
 Use steps 6-14 from step (1) 'Create project' and replace ArtefactId with 'spring-xml-example')
 2. Method 2
 In IntelliJ right click on project name 'spring-xml-example' and copy it then paste it in the same section.
+Then close the current project and open the new one.

 ##### 3. Spring XML Example : Code